Auto Backup Folders to USB Drive in Windows 10 (When Plugged in)

 More Options

-By default, Windows 10’s File History will perform auto backup folders every hour, but you can change it another time, for instance, every 10 minutes, 15 minutes, 20 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, or once per day.
+Windows 10's File History can be set to auto backup folders at intervals such as every 10 minutes, 15 minutes, 20 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, or once per day, allowing users to customize the backup frequency to suit their needs.

 Backup Frequency